Full Moon Party (film): Plot

 When all the couples arrive at the boat, they find Andrea (played by Chantal Janzen) knocking on her bedroom door, calling for her boyfriend Hans.
 When he will not open up, Ties breaks down the door, only to find his brother lying on the floor.
 They soon discover Hans took an overdose.
 With the help of Treesje, they are able pump his stomach and Hans awakens.

 The next day, it is time to leave Majorca and head back to Holland.
 Back in their own country, new couples have been made.
 Ties decides to go on tour with Sacha, while Treesje has hooked up with the nerd of the group, Rikki (played by Teun Kuilboer).
 Hans decides to stay on the boat for a year, trying to figure out what he really wants with his life.
-While everybody takes a seat in one of the cars, happy after the vacation ánd their new-found relationships, Andrea sits alone, not sure what to do.
-At the end of the movie, we see Hans at the boat, with some girls offering him coffee.
+While everybody takes a seat in one of the cars, happy after the vacation and their new-found relationships, Andrea sits alone, not sure what to do.
+At the end of the movie, we see Hans on the boat, with some girls offering him coffee.
 Andrea shows up, meaning she gave up her rich and famous lifestyle to be with the man she loves.